 This is a step that should not be taken lightly; the choice you make here will define the crucial early years of your business.
 Indeed, the form of business ownership you select will define your company's legal structure, tax obligations and compliance requirements, as well as the level of risk it will expose your personal finances and assets to.

-Once you have seriously thought about these fundamental points, you can then begin to make a decision.
-There are four major types of business entities based on ownership: let's take a look at all four, and identify their main features.
+There are four major types of business entities based on ownership: let's take a look at each one, and identify their main features.

 Going purely by numbers (not size), the vast majority of businesses in the world today are small and medium enterprises.
 A sole proprietorship is one of the most popular forms of ownership for companies such as these.